Girl Scouts Destinations Explained

 Some Destinations fill up fast, so it is often suggested that you fill out applications to a few of your top choices, just in case one fills up, you will still have backup options.

 When are the deadlines?

-After you have accepted, each Destination will have their own timeline for payments and information being rolled out.
-Keep an eye on your email after being accepted to hear more from each individual Destination!
+If you are accepted, each Destination will have its own timeline for payments and information being rolled out.
+Keep an eye on your email to hear more from each individual Destination!